Reference

 Escape operator

-It is also possible to escape code with the ++
+It is also possible to escape code with the ++ operator, so that it

 is evaluated locally before being sent remotely as part of the query: